Cochin International Airport: Air traffic control

 The air traffic control (ATC) tower is 60 m tall.
 Cochin ATC controls flights below an altitude of 25500 ft.
 The airport has two instrument landing systems (ILS) using distance measuring equipment (DME) which enable flights to land from both sides of the runway even in rough weather conditions.
-CIAL is the only airport in the country besides the airport in metros to have such facility.
+CIAL is the only airport in the country besides the airport in metros to have such a facility.
 The ATC uses Doppler VHF omni range I and II.

 Large-scale upgrades such as the latest AIRCON 2100 air traffic control automation system were also introduced.

 Airport surveillance radar

 The Airports Authority of India has installed an advanced airport surveillance radar (ASR) as well as monopulse secondary surveillance radar (MSSR).
 In addition, a surface movement radar was installed for effective monitoring of flights on the runway and in parking bays.

 Runway

-Cochin International Airport has one 3,400m long runway oriented as 27/09, which can handle Code E planes.
+Cochin International Airport has one 3,445m long runway oriented as 27/09, which can handle Code E planes.
 It has a full-length parallel taxiway of 3445 m.
-The 807 × 125 m apron comprising 16 stands can accommodate five wide bodied and eight narrow bodied aircraft.
-The runway is spread over the panchayat areas of Nedumbasserry, Sreemoolanagaram and Kanjoor.
+The 807 × 125 m apron comprising 16 stands can accommodate five wide-bodied and eight-narrow bodied aircraft.
+The runway is spread over the panchayat areas of Nedumbassery, Sreemoolanagaram and Kanjoor.

 Cochin Airport has one helipad for dedicated use of helicopters, meant for air-taxi purposes.
-Plans for constructing a heliport is underway.
+Plans for constructing a heliport are underway..